foundriesio/docs/source/linux/index.rst

 .. _linux-top:

-LTD Linux MicroPlatform
+LTD Linux microPlatform
 =======================

-The Linux MicroPlatform is an extensible software and hardware platform that makes it easier to develop, secure, and maintain Internet-connected embedded devices.
-The Linux MicroPlatform is based on the `Open Embedded
+The Linux microPlatform is an extensible software and hardware platform that makes it easier to develop, secure, and maintain Internet-connected embedded devices.
+The Linux microPlatform is based on the `Open Embedded
 <https://www.openembedded.org/>`_, `Linux Kernel <https://kernel.org/>`_,
 `Docker <https://docker.com>`_, and other open source software creating an intentionally designed minimal distribution for embedded systems.